We've published a range of information and resources to support employers with the new NHS Jobs service.

 Follow the Forgot your password link and enter your email address.

 You’ll receive an email to your registered address with a password reset link.

 Your account will be locked if you enter your username or password incorrectly 5 times.

-In this scenario, you must wait 20 minutes before signing in and selecting Forgotten password to reset your password.
+In this scenario, you'll need to wait 20 minutes before signing in and selecting Forgotten password to reset your password.

-The NHS Jobs roles that you can add to an organisation are:
+The NHS Jobs roles that you can add, remove or change are: